 - Or make some thankful wind spinners like THESE by Make and Takes.

-8. Create a Simple Gratitude Garland Craft.
+8. Create a Simple Gratitude Garland Craft:

 - Making a Gratitude Garland Craft is easy.
 Follow the simple steps below:

-9. Make a Thankful Turkey or Gratitude Pumpkin Craft.
+9. Make a Thankful Turkey or Gratitude Pumpkin Craft:

 Related: The Best Nature Study Supplies for Kids

-Thankful Gratitude Activities and Crafts for Kids
+Thankful Gratitude Activities and Crafts for Kids:

-Expressing gratitude and thankfulness is researched to be associated with increased levels of optimism and empathy.
-When we are thankful for what we have, we get more of what we are grateful for.
-Thus, when we are grateful, we can find greater happiness in life.
+Showing gratitude through simple activities and crafts for kids can foster an attitude of gratitude in the home or classroom.
+Expressing gratitude and thankfulness has been researched to be associated with increased levels of optimism and empathy.
+When we are thankful for what we have, we receive more of what we are grateful for.
+Thus, when we are thankful, we can find greater happiness.

 Don’t wait–share your gratitude today!
 Click on the link to learn more about Rhythms of Play!

-More Crafts and Activities for Kids
+More Crafts and Activities for Kids:

 - Awesome Autumn Activities for Kids with Printable Fall Bucket List